-If you are a researcher investigating on Down syndrome and other intellectual disabilities from genetic origin appearing in early childhood, the Scientific Advisory Board of the Jerome Lejeune Foundation invites you to submit research projects on patients with Down syndrome (Research on Down syndrome should globally represent more than 50% of the overall annual amount) or more basic research on human chromosome 21; or research on patients with rare intellectual deficit from genetic origin.
+If you are a researcher investigating on Down syndrome and other intellectual disability from genetic origin appearing in early childhood, the Scientific Advisory Board of the Jerome Lejeune Foundation invites you to submit your research project aiming at deciphering the pathophysiology of the cognitive deficits of patients, especially those (up to 50% of the total amount of the global grant) with Down syndrome (trisomy 21) and linked pathologies as well as knowledge of the chromosome 21.

 The calls for proposals have been changed!!

 • Spring call for proposals will be dedicated to both Down syndrome and other rare intellectual disabilities from genetic origin such as Fragile X, cri du chat, Rett, Williams-Beuren, Prader-Willi, Angelman, Smith-Magenis and other syndromes, and will not exceed 50% of the total amount of the annual global grant.
 Autism not linked to above diseases is out of this call for grants.

 Applications could cover fundamental, translational, epidemiological, clinical research, neurobiology, and pharmacology including animal pharmacology, genetic, genomic, iPSCs, and neuropsychology techniques or data analysis.
 Priority will be given to clinical research projects.

 Two types of research projects may be submitted and will be separately evaluated by the scientific board experts or external reviewers if needed for each call: